 Since 2020, the old banknotes used until 2017 can no longer be used in normal payment transactions.
 However, it is still possible to exchange the old bills for new, valid ones in Malagasy banks.

 Currency exchange and payment options

-In Europe it is not possible to change euros into the Malagasy currency.
-However, you can exchange money directly at the airport Ivato in Antananarivo: Either at the designated counter in the waiting area of the international flights or outside at the bank directly opposite of the parking lot.
+In Europe, it is not possible to change euros into the Malagasy currency.
+However, you can exchange money directly at the airport Ivato in Antananarivo: Either at the designated counter in the waiting area of the international flights or outside at the bank directly opposite the parking lot.
 You will then receive a brown paper bag with the exchanged money, from which you should immediately remove the money and distribute it in your luggage.

 Currency exchange is otherwise possible in cities at the various banks (Bank of Africa, BNI, BFV Société generale, BMOI) or at special agencies (e.g. SOCIMAD).
 Some hotels also offer currency exchange, but usually at a worse exchange rate.
 Ariary can only be returned at the airport in Antananarivo and some banks in the capital.
 Only even amounts are exchanged, as the counters do not have European coins.
 So you’ll get change back in Ariary.